 Owners are responsible and liable for any and all easement encroachments regardless of ARC approval.
 Improvements shall not cause adverse additional drainage flow on adjacent properties.
-Owners receiving ARC approval remain liable for any water flow blockage, interruption of water flow, redirection of existing drainage flow, disruption to the grading of the dominant easement area and any additional drainage flow caused by any improvements made to the property including the installation of landscaping.
+Owners receiving ARC approval remain liable for any water flow blockage, interruption of water flow, redirection of existing drainage flow and any additional drainage flow caused by any improvements made to the property including the installation of landscaping.
 In addition, said Owner is responsible for any damage that may be caused to any said improvements, including landscaping, should access to the easement area be necessary by any party having rights to the easement area.